Mobile app marketing guide – ASO, PPC, Tips & Tricks

 App marketing Tips & Tricks

-To become popular in this day and age, an ad campaign and a nice description of your app is not enough.
+To become popular in this day and age, an ad campaign and a nice description of your mobile app is not enough.
 Getting through to today’s generation of target users is all about connecting, establishing a relation.
 It’s not just about a product.
 It’s about the story that brings people together.
 The more people you engage in your idea, the better the chance they will share their feelings about what you’re offering.
 The better you communicate with them and address their feedback, the more they will feel like a part of something rather than customers among the aisles.

-Social media in app marketing process
+Social media in mobile app marketing strategy

 Make your product visible and alive in social media.
 Talk about it, answer questions, address negative feedback and admit your mistakes, be authentic.
 Rather than deleting negative comments, which never really works, use them to adjust your product and show the users that their feedback is important and valuable.
 Make them part of the story.
 People who feel they belong are the best advertisers you can find.
 Word of mouth is a very powerful marketing tool.